 Prong Three: Social media marketing

-When you are setting up and optimizing your social media, it’s important to understand the differences and uses between the platforms.
+When you are setting up and optimizing your social media to generate more leads, it’s important to understand the differences and uses between the platforms.
 First, you should determine the proper platform for your business type and sector, and then carry the tone of voice and style you’ve developed through to your social platforms.

 No matter which platform you decide to engage on (one or all of them), the important thing to remember is that you should be creating content that eventually leads to a sale.
 Include good graphics with all your posts, and a call to action.
 Link that specific CTA and offer to a specific landing page that you created while developing your email marketing campaign.